IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 *Rules* are used to associate a trigger with an action.
 Hence, every time a trigger event is fired, the action is invoked together with the events' parameters.

-Let’s create a rule that calls the `hello` action whenever a location update is posted; required parameters are the name of the rule, the trigger, and the action:
+Let's create a rule that calls the `hello` action whenever a location update is posted; required parameters are the name of the rule, the trigger, and the action:

 <pre>
 $ wsk rule create myRule locationUpdate hello